hangrybear666/06-devops-bootcamp__nexus_artifact_repo/README.md

 4. Login to nexus at IP address defined in config/remote.properties and port 8081

 	a.
 Change the default admin user password.

 	b.
-Create new blob store for team 1 and new blob store for team 2
+Create new blob store for team 1 and new blob store for team 2.

 	c.
-Create new users for team-1 and team-2
+Create new users for team-1 and team-2.

 	d.
-Create new npm-hosted repository for team 1 and maven-hosted repository for team 2
+Create new npm-hosted repository for team 1 and maven-hosted repository for team 2.

 	e.
-Create new nexus-npm-hosted role with `nx-repository-admin-npm-npm-hosted-*` and `nx-repository-view-npm-npm-hosted-*` privilege and assign to team-1 user
+Create new nexus-npm-hosted role with `nx-repository-admin-npm-npm-hosted-*` and `nx-repository-view-npm-npm-hosted-*` privilege and assign to team-1 user.

 	f.
-Create new nexus-maven-hosted role with `nx-repository-admin-maven2-maven-hosted-*` and `nx-repository-view-maven2-maven-hosted-*` privilege and assign to team-2 user
+Create new nexus-maven-hosted role with `nx-repository-admin-maven2-maven-hosted-*` and `nx-repository-view-maven2-maven-hosted-*` privilege and assign to team-2 user.

 	g.
 In Nexus, navigate to Realms and add `npm Bearer Token Realm` as active.

 5. Clone npm, gradle and maven git repositories to your local git folder.